Free DIY Divorce Guide

 Case Study: Amicable Divorce

-Jane and Tom, married 5 years with one child, filed a joint application (£612).
-They used mediation (£300) for a parenting plan and consent order (£53).
-Total cost: £965.
-Timeline: 10 months.
-Start yours now.
+Married 5 years with one child, they filed a joint application (£612).
+They used mediation (£300) for a parenting plan and consent order (£60).

 Frequently Asked Questions